dhjoo98/nvdla_sw/kmd/firmware/README.txt

 *the start of Trace is
 dla_execute_task (engine_context, task_data, config_data)
     /**
-        * Execute task selected by task scheduler * so task schedular must come BEFORE *
+        * Execute task selected by task scheduler *
+        *
         * 1. Read network configuration for the task
         * 2. Initiate processors with head of list for same op